Orthopedics

 • Muscle injury in elderly individuals or those taking anticoagulants

-• Evaluation by interview, visual inspection, and palpation
+• Evaluation through medical history, visual inspection, and palpation

 • Severity assessment

-• Prescription of NSAIDs, external preparations, and adhesive patches
+• Prescription of NSAIDs, topical medications, and patches

-• Simple X-ray examination (within the scope of chest X-rays) to rule out fractures
+• Simple X-ray examination (within chest X-ray coverage) to rule out fractures

-• Blood tests in cases of severe internal bleeding and swelling
+• Blood tests for severe bruising or swelling

 • Guidance on RICE and return-to-activity protocols

-• Muscle strain of Grade II or higher (MRI evaluation)
+• Muscle strains of Grade II or higher (MRI evaluation)

 • Compartment syndrome